harishraisinghani/learn-talk-tech-surrey/Intro-to-Datascience/README.md

 1. You will receive an account verification email at the address used for setup.
 1. Once you have verified your account, select the `API Tokens` left-hand menu item
 1. Copy the public key (starts with `pk...`) and paste into the cell in your Jupyter notebook which has the line: `os.environ["IEX_API_KEY"] ="paste your API key here"`

+Note - this basic plan limits the number of API calls and data which can be accessed so you may run into `rate-limit` related errors if you try to pull too much data from IEX.